dieterich-lab/tribe-workflow/README.md

 1. Filter read mapping by mapping quality MapQ (>=20)
 2. Mark Duplicates (with picard tools)
 3. Generate new bam files and index files
-4. Call JACUSA on individual conditions "call-1"
-5. Call JACUSA on pairwise comparisons of conditions "call-2"
+4. Call JACUSA on pairwise comparisons of conditions "call-2"

 ### Expected results